Article | Last updated: 07/05/2014 | Ministry of Children and Families

 Parental benefit is intended to give parents an income while they are on parental leave and make it financially possible for the family to have one parent at home with the child during the child's first year.
 However, parental benefit may also be taken flexibly until the child is three years old.
 If both parents have accrued the right to parental benefit, they share a period of 49 weeks (or 59 weeks with reduced cover).
 Parents are entitled to parental benefit if they are in work for at least six of the 10 months before they start taking the leave.

 Parental benefit is based on the parent's income.
 Parental benefit basically covers the parent's full income up to six times the National Insurance basic amount (G) on an annual basis.
-The basic amount is determined by the Norwegian parliament each year and was NOK 88,370 as at 1 May 2014.
-Parents must apply to the Norwegian Labour and Welfare Administration (NAV) for parental benefit.
+The basic amount is determined by the Norwegian parliament each year.

 Parents can share parental leave